Don’t Memorize! Instead Do this 1 THING to Improve TOEFL Speaking

 Sometimes teachers are the cause of this hyper-preparation.
 In TOEFL classrooms, it is a good idea to focus on highly structured replies to question types in order to help a speaker satisfy the assessment criteria.
 But that doesn’t mean memorized.
 It means practiced.

-Candidates in the hot seat need to be head smart, with heart.
-That means delivering authentic responses to whatever comes their way.
-I discourage learners from incanting long formulaic chunks of language.
-Instead, I help students understand common elements in TOEFL Independent Speaking tasks, and then plan tactical response strategies to both expected and unforeseen questions.
+I help students understand common elements in TOEFL Independent Speaking tasks, and then plan tactical response strategies to both expected and unforeseen questions.
 It’s all about practice.

 If you are preparing for the TOEFL, consider using storytelling talking points instead of memorizing a bunch of answers.
-I get into lots of Speaking strategies and tactics in my TOEFL prep course.
-Check it out!
+I get into lots of Speaking strategies and tactics in my TOEFL prep course, including “time templates”.

 If you are interested in learning even more about TOEFL Speaking, check out my course Clear Strategies & Tactics.